Falls From Height Solicitors — Scotland

 - Seek medical attention: Even if the injury seems minor, ensure you or the injured person gets examined by a medical professional.
 Immediate medical treatment means you will receive professional advice on how best to treat and recover from your injuries.
 The medical records may then be used as evidence as part of your claim.

-- Gather evidence: Take photos of the scene and any hazards, such as unsafe equipment or poor lighting.
-Get contact details from any witnesses.
+- Gather evidence: Take photos of the scene and any hazards, such as unsafe equipment or poor lighting, and note the names of any witnesses.
+Our team will gather witness statements and evidence on your behalf.

 - Contact our falls from height solicitors: Once you’ve taken the initial steps, you can contact our fall claims solicitors for support.
 We’ll help you gather evidence, prove negligence, and navigate the claims process.